mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 {% include verse.html
 text="**Your throne, O God**, endures forever and ever.
 Your royal scepter is a scepter of equity; you love righteousness and hate wickedness.
 Therefore God, your God, has anointed you with the oil of gladness beyond your companions" verse="Psalm 45:6-7"
 %}

+---

+{% capture revelation %}
+In the <a href="https://www.hebrewgospels.com/_files/ugd/c68db9_aad134a8a148455c99c979c6fe69e0b6.pdf">Hebrew Revelation</a> Yeshua is not clearly equated with God as He is here, but this is included for completeness.
+{% endcapture %}
+{% include verse.html
+text="Great and amazing are your deeds, **Lord God the Almighty!** Just and true are your ways, King of the nations!
+Lord, who will not fear and glorify your name?
+For you alone are holy.
+All nations will come and worship before you, for your judgments have been revealed." verse="Revelation 15:3-4" caption=revelation
+%}

 ## Other Interesting Verses